Variational and thermodynamically consistent finite element discretization for heat conducting viscous fluids: Introduction

 We propose in this paper a first step in this direction for the case of fluid dynamics with heat conduction and viscosity.
+The general form of the equations of evolution for such fluids on a bounded domain $ \Omega \subset \mathbb{R} ^d$, $d=2,3$, with smooth boundary is

+with $u$ the fluid velocity, $ \rho $ the mass density, $s$ the entropy density, $T$ the temperature, and $ p$ the pressure.
+The equations also depend on the gravitational potential $ \phi $, while the irreversible processes are described by the viscous stress tensor $ \sigma $ and the entropy flux $j_s$.
+In this paper we shall take for them the usual Navier-Stokes and Fourier expressions.
+The equations are supplemented by the no-slip boundary condition for the velocity $u|_{ \partial \Omega } =0$ and by one of the following thermal boundary conditions:

+These correspond to either prescribed heat flux or prescribed temperature boundary conditions, the case $q_0=0$ being that of an insulated boundary.
+The system is closed by a given state equation, which we keep general in this paper, not necessarily given by the perfect gas.

-Our approach is based on a variational formulation for nonequilibrium thermodynamics that extends Hamilton's principle to include irreversibility (\cite{GBYo2017a,GBYo2017b,GBYo2018b}).
+Our approach is based on a variational formulation for nonequilibrium thermodynamics that extends Hamilton's principle to include irreversibility, developed in \cite{GBYo2017a,GBYo2017b,GBYo2018b}.
 Importantly for the present work, this approach extends to the irreversible setting the well-known variational and geometric formulation of hydrodynamics on diffeomorphism groups initiated in \cite{Ar1966}.
+This variational formulation gives \eqref{Equations_Intro} together with an appropriate boundary condition from \eqref{BC_Intro} as critical point conditions.
+It should be noted that in this paper, we use the term ``variational formulation'' to refer to a critical action principle that characterizes solution curves, not a variational (or weak) formulation in the finite element sense.
+One can use the former to construct the latter, but not vice versa in general.

-The resulting class of schemes satisfies the two laws of thermodynamics at the fully discrete level.
+The resulting class of schemes, which is written down in standard finite element notation in~\eqref{fully_discrete_NSF}, satisfies the two laws of thermodynamics at the fully discrete level.
 More precisely, the total energy is shown to be exactly preserved at the fully discrete level when the fluid is adiabatically closed, while a discrete energy balance holds in the presence of external heating.
 Regarding the second law, the entropy generated by the internal irreversible processes is shown to grow at each time step on each cell.

 It turns out that the variational formulation for nonequilibrium thermodynamics yields the equations for heat conducting viscous fluids in a weak form that is quite suitable to achieve thermodynamic consistency and, at the same time, can naturally accommodate both prescribed heat flux (Neumann) or prescribed temperature (Dirichlet) boundary conditions.
 The variational formulation also naturally involves an internal entropy variable, helping identify the internal entropy production at the fully discrete level, which is well-known to differ from the rate of entropy change in the presence of the entropy flux.